laboon/Capstone_Fall2017/project_list.md

 ### Industry Projects

 These are projects where you will be working directly with a company.
-Note - if you end up on an Industry project, your course registration will change to CS1981.
+Note - if you end up on an Industry project, your course registration will change from CS1980 to CS1981.
 This is an administrative detail and will have no impact on you other than a slightly different number appearing on your transcript.

 _NetApp_: One of NetApp’s primary products, ONTAP, promotes the ability to scale for large enterprise storage administration requirements.
 Although our software is designed for vertical and horizontal scaling, the horizontal scaling (adding hundreds of machines to a cluster) faces problems in requiring physical resources which are not always available to validate these scenarios.
 It is prohibitively expensive to obtain/provision thousands of nodes to validate new features that leverage the scaling.
 Most testing can be done at small scale, and extrapolated out for large scale predictions.